 Check course requirements using the course profiles link www.nr.edu/online/courses.php.

-Mozilla Firefox or Chrome must be used rather than Internet Explorer or Microsoft Edge.
+Mozilla Firefox or Chrome must be used rather than Safari, Internet Explorer, or Microsoft Edge.
 Tests/quizzes should be taken using a “wired” connection – a wireless connection is not recommended.

-Some professors require students to take exams/tests in a supervised environment; refer to your course plan in Canvas or visit course profiles www.nr.edu/online/courses.php.
-Proctored exams/tests can be completed at either of our two testing centers (Martin Hall on campus in Dublin or our Christiansburg site) or through an approved proctor IF you live outside the college’s service region.
+Some professors require students to take exams/tests at an approved testing site; refer to your course plan in Canvas or visit course profiles www.nr.edu/online/courses.php.
+Proctored exams/tests can be completed at either of our two testing centers (Martin Hall on campus in Dublin or our Christiansburg site) or through an approved proctor If you live outside the college’s service region.
 Proctors are approved at the beginning of each semester.
 The proctor request form can be accessed at: www.nr.edu/online/proctoring.php.
+The proctoring service will not be available until the 1st day of classes each semester.

 If you live in Floyd County, Giles County, Montgomery County, Pulaski County, or Radford City, you are considered within the service region and need to test at one of the two testing centers, either on campus or our Christiansburg site.